Veteran performer, producer and business entrepreneur

 If you really like people, you’ll be successful

 Scott considers all of his business clients and associates to be family and social life all wrapped into one package.
-His work preempted any long term romantic relationships, vacations, long-term dating relationships marriage or children.
+His work preempted vacations, long-term dating relationships marriage or children.
 But Scott’s dedication to a jam-packed work calendar never left him much time to reflect on the absence of a private social life.
 Instead, his psychological reward always came whenever the public flocked to enjoy his successful themed nightclubs and popular show bands on tour.

-He really enjoys meeting new people, and he is blind to social classes or financial status.
+He really enjoys meeting new people, and he is blind to social classes, races or financial status.
 Scott claims, “Everyone has something to offer and it’s up to me to discern what their gift is.”
 He likes working with people from all walks of life and is dead serious about a strong work ethic backed with honesty and integrity.
-Add to this a keen sense of humor and you have the sum total of Scott’s winning success formula.
+Add to this his legendary sense of humor and you have the sum total of Scott’s winning success formula.